 As an emerging tourism hub with 17 000 residents, Vava'u needed to reduce its importation of highly expensive diesel and did so with the help of the Tonga Energy Road Map (TERM).
 The TERM Implementing Unit and Masdar launched an extensive solar energy project, aiming to maximise fuel savings.
-The project was funded by the UAE-Pacific Partnership Fund which provides USD 50 million in untied grants to increase renewable energy (RE) generation projects in Pacific island countries.
+The project was funded by the UAE-Pacific Partnership Fund which provides USD 50 million in untied grants to increase renewable energy generation projects in the Pacific Islands.